takapc/EasyShopGUI/README.md

 1. Right click on the NPC while sneaking
 2. Select "Remove a trade"
 3. Click a trade you want to remove

+#### Do trading
+1. Right click on the NPC while not sneakig
+2. Click a trade you want to do

 ## Japanese